js-all/ffmpeg-merge-script/README.md

 v:./video.mp4           # after it, there alays is a : then the path to the file.
-If the file is an i:./image2.png 2:00     # image (i at the start) there will be a number at the end specifying the v:./video2.mp4          # duration that it will be displayed for (in ffmpeg time notation: plain i:./otherimage.png 0.5  # number of seconds or minutes:seconds and if needed decimaals)
+If the file is an i:./image2.png 2:00     # image (i at the start) there will be a number at the end specifying the v:./video2.mp4          # duration that it will be displayed for (in ffmpeg time notation: plain i:./otherimage.png 0.5  # number of seconds or minutes:seconds and if needed decimals)
 ```